20dcooney/20DCooney/README.md

 ### Hi there 👋
 This GitHub is for showcasing programming skills, mainly in Java, Spring Boot framework, SQL, HTML, CSS, and JS using Vue.js. <br>

-Currently learning Python and Machine Learning.Experimenting with React framework.
+Currently learning Python and Machine Learning.
+Experimenting with React framework.

 Due to the use of API keys, some projects may be set to private